madrugado/deep-learning-nlp-rl-papers/PAPERS.md

 **URL:** http://arxiv.org/abs/1609.01882

-**Notes:** Кажется, можно рассмотреть, как замену KDTree для чатбота.
+**Notes:** could be helpful as replacement for KDTree in search for appropriate line

 ### WaveNet: A Generative Model For Raw Audio